Jarolpokpi: Geography

-The Vangaitang range to the east of the Jiribam district is traditionally inhabited by the Hmar tribes.
+Jarolpokpi or Zairawn is at the southeastern corner of the Jiribam plain, on the foothills of the Vangaitang range.The latter is traditionally inhabited by the Hmar tribes.
 In 1907, the Jiribam plain was opened for settlement by the Government of Manipur, and it came to be settled by Meiteis and Bengali speakers from the neighbouring Cachar district.

 The Jiribam plain roughly ends at the Sejang (Kuki) village, to the south of which rise the low-lying "Sejang hills".
-They intervene between the Jiribam plain and the Jiri River valley to the west.
-Sejang Kuki and Mongbung are two Thadou Kuki villages at the northern periphery of Sejang Hills.
+These hills intervene between the Jiribam plain and the Jiri River valley to the west.
+Sejang Kuki and Mongbung are two Thadou Kuki villages at the northern edge of Sejang Hills.

 Between Sejang Hills and the Vangaitang range to the east, runs a two kilometre-wide undulating plain which progressively narrows towards the south.
 Jarolpokpi, or Zairawn, lies in this plain.
 "Jarolpokpi" is the Meitei rendition of the original Hmar name, Zairawn.

 Between Mongbung and Zairawn, there is a newer Meitei settlement called Mongbung Meitei, (Note: The Mongbung Meitei village is often referred to as simply "Mongbung" in news media, which causes considerable confusion.
 "Mongbung" is said to be Thadou Kuki name, and rightly belongs to the parent Kuki village.) on lands which are said to have been granted by the Kuki chief of Mongbung at some time in the past.
 It is apparently the only exclusively Meitei village in the area.

 The Jiribam–Tipaimukh Road ("JT Road"), the main highway in the Jiribam district, runs north–south through the Sejang and Mongbung villages.
 It is the main transportation route for the Sejang area, connecting it to the district headquarters Jiribam.
 The southern part of the Jiribam district and Pherzawl district are accessible through the same road towards south.
 In addition, the Kashimpur Road runs at the foothills of the Vangaitang range, connecting Jarolpokpi to the NH37 near Uchathol and the village of Kashimpur to the south.